fch-yk/d_12_02_php_support_bot/README.md

   - `TELEGRAM_TOKEN` - a telegram token for php support bot (obligatory);
   - `LANGUAGE_CODE` - a string representing the language code for this installation (optional, `ru-Ru` by default);
   - `ORDER_PRICE` - is an order execution price (obligatory);
+  - `MONITOR_PAUSE` - is a pause in seconds to check if there exist overdue orders (optional, 15 seconds by default)

 To set up variables in .env file, create it in the root directory of the project and fill it up like this: